George Floyd protests: Pentagon moves 1,600 troops to D.C. area

 June 2 (UPI) -- The Pentagon on Tuesday night moved about 1,600 active duty Army troops to assist authorities in responding to protests sparked by the police-involved killing of George Floyd if needed.

-"The Department of Defense moved multiple active duty Army units into the National Capitol Region as a prudent planning measure in response to ongoing support to civil authorities and operations," said Hoffman.
+"The Department of Defense moved multiple active-duty Army units into the National Capitol Region as a prudent planning measure in response to ongoing support to civil authorities and operations," said Hoffman in a statement.

 "If a city or a state refuses to take the actions that are necessary to defend the life and property of their residents, then I will deploy the United States military and quickly solve the problem for them," he said.